samochristensen/craig-the-note-taker/README.md

 - /health — combined health (gateway, transcriber, ollama).
   - /self_test — alias of /health with extra details when debug is enabled.
   - /check_setup — verifies permissions for voice and posting to the configured post channel.
+  - Auto‑reconnect: when joined (or during /startnotes), the bot now keeps a small watchdog that reconnects if the voice WS drops (e.g., 4006), with bounded backoff.
 - Debug-only (set `EXPOSE_DEBUG_COMMANDS=1` or `VOICE_DEBUG=1`):
   - /stun_check — UDP STUN reflection from inside the bot container.
   - /voice_endpoint — shows last voice endpoint, resolves IPs.